Strategic Silence

 Choosing not to respond

-The logic is simple: when the passions are activated, the intellect is compromised.
-Words spoken from agitation almost always make things worse.
-Silence creates space — space for the pattern to pass, for the prayer to do its work, for clarity to return.
-The response you give after the pattern has subsided will be different from the response you would have given in the heat of the moment.
+Silence creates space.
+Space for the pattern to pass.
+Space for the prayer to do its work.
+Space for clarity to return.
+The response you give after the storm has passed will be different from the response you would have given inside it.

 For Lay Practitioners